 Robin Geiss, Director, UNIDIR

-UNIDIR has organised OS22 in cooperation the Secure World Foundation, a Washington-based think-tank and the Paris-based Fondation pour la Recherche Stratégique.
+UNIDIR organised OS22 in cooperation the Secure World Foundation, a Washington-based think-tank and the Paris-based Fondation pour la Recherche Stratégique.

 Support from UNIDIR’s core funders provides the foundation for all of the Institute’s activities.
 This event was organised with financial and organisational support from the Governments of the United Kingdom, the Russian Federation, the People’s Republic of China and United States of America as well as the Fondation pour la Recherche Stratégique (with the financial support of the European Union).